 This excellent example of the work of Frank Mason RI, the famous marine painter, shows a typical oil tanker battling with heavy seas.
 There are many varieties of tanker, but they all retain certain characteristics.
 They are relatively long, with the machinery space aft.
 Built for the carriage of crude oil and its derivatives in bulk, they are divided longitudinally and transversely into tanks.
 An expansion space is provided to allow for any alteration in the volume of oil in different temperatures.
 Normally, tankers carry no outward cargo, but occasionally they take fresh water to oil-yielding districts, some of which are waterless.
 The vessel illustrated is a steamer, but oil-engined tankers are now common.

-In a previous example (see page 368) we have seen something of the characteristics of the normal trawler.
+In a previous chapter on “The White Pioneer” we have seen something of the characteristics of the normal trawler.
 Such a vessel has bluff bows, high sheer and, for reasons of trim, deep draught aft compared with that forward.
-Above is a vessel which has many of the attributes of the trawler, but a much greater speed and a line of keel almost parallel to that of the deck.
+The Fishery patrol Ships is a vessel which has many of the attributes of the trawler, but a much greater speed and a line of keel almost parallel to that of the deck.
 Outwardly she resembles a trawler.
 This resemblance is designed so that she may, without revealing her identity, approach fishermen breaking regulations.
 Once her identity is revealed, however, her speed is more than enough to ensure her catching the law-breaker.

 On November 21, 1918, the mighty German High Seas Fleet was handed over to the British Fleet for internment at Scapa Flow, in the Orkney islands.
 Before peace negotiations had been concluded, however, the German sailors scuttled their ships.
 Germany was to be deprived of all naval power.
 The terms of the Armistice were severe, but the original Admiralty proposals were even more severe.
 They proposed the complete surrender of the Fleet; but the Allied premiers decided that only the submarines were to be surrendered and that internment of the remaining German naval forces to be handed over was the most that could be demanded.
-This article is written by Vice-Admiral Gordon Campbell and is a first-hand account of the surrender and sinking of the German Fleet in 1918.
-The story of the raising of the German Fleet is told in part 23.
+This article is an account of the surrender and sinking of the German Fleet in 1918.

 One of the earliest civilizations of mankind was centred on the River Nile, which brings life to thousands of miles of African desert.
 Some of the picturesque river craft on this great waterway have features derived from the boats of ancient Egypt.
 Few waterways can compare with the River Nile fro romance.
 The River Nile saw first the raft of reeds, then the boat made of reeds and wood, and later the sea-going ship of the ancient Egyptians.
 To-day, as in the past, the Nile is a great highway of commerce and the main artery of Egyptian life.